Funnel-web spiders, the most notorious members of our spider fauna, are found in eastern Australia.

 Early warning system

-Funnel-web burrows are distinguished from other holes in the ground by the presence of a series of irregular silk 'trip-lines' radiating out from the entrance.
-If a spider burrow has obvious silk trip-lines around its rim you can be fairly certain that it belongs to a funnel-web spider.
+Indeed if a spider burrow has obvious silk trip-lines around its rim, you can be fairly certain that it belongs to a funnel-web spider.

 Holes are normally found in moist, shaded areas like rockeries, dense shrubs, logs and leaf litter.
 A small, neat hole lined with a collar of silk which does not extend more than a centimetre from the rim could belong to a trapdoor spider (the common Brown Trapdoor Spider does not build a 'door' for its burrow).
 Other possible hole owners include mouse spiders, wolf spiders or insects (most commonly cicadas or ants).